facelessuser/pymdown-extensions/docs/extensions/emoji.md

             # Unicode is the representation of the Unicode
             # code points, but it is not necessarily valid Unicode
             # code points.
 Essentially it is what represents the Unicode
             # and is used as the image name for pngs and svgs.
+Depending
+            # on the index, it may not be code points alt all.
 It is also
             # sometimes used as part of special class names in the HTML
             # output (depending on the generator).
             #
             # In the case of Gemoji and EmojiOne this is the Unicode code
             # points with variations and joiners striped out.
+In the case of
+            # Twemoji, it is usually full valid code points though leading
+            # zeros are stripped from the beginning.
             #
             # Do not include this if the emoji is a custom, non-Unicode emoji.
             "unicode": "0030-20e3",